anirvan/yahoo-group-archive-tools/README.md

   have a --quiet mode?
 * Maybe fix redacted headers in sub-parts so the message is valid
 * Need to verify that attached files round trip correctly

+## Feedback

+Feel free to use GitHub's issue tracker.
+If you need to contact me privately, DM me @anirvan on Twitter.